Gardner the Grinder: College Coach Details Minshew Before Mania

 Wright said he’s “tickled to death” to see the reaction to Minshew Mania, first in Jacksonville and now in Philadelphia.
 He keeps in touch with his former quarterback from a respectful distance so as not to inundate him with too much outside noise.
 The coach jokes that he “got him on the rebound” early in his career, although it could be argued there is no Minshew Mania without Wright.
 My words, not his.

-“He’s getting what he deserves,” Wright said.
+“He’s getting what he deserves,” Wright told Heavy.
 “They don’t know the work this kid has put in.
 They don’t know the competitor that he is.
 Maybe he’s got some other skills that give him an edge, which I know to be true.”

 When asked if Philly was a perfect fit for Minshew, Wright laughed and turned the question around.

-“The kid’s a fit anywhere,” Wright said. “[Jacksonville] took to him after he won a few games in a row and now the same thing’s happening in Philadelphia so that leads me to ask you, is it Philadelphia or is it him?
+“The kid’s a fit anywhere,” Wright told Heavy. “[Jacksonville] took to him after he won a few games in a row and now the same thing’s happening in Philadelphia so that leads me to ask you, is it Philadelphia or is it him?
 That stuff follows him.”